neilogism/ridge_booster/README.md

 **Conjugate Gradient Approximation**: Numerically stable alternative using iterative CG solver

 ## Methodology Summary
-The ridge booster specification was implemented in Python and compared to sklearn's decision tree regressor implementation with respect to a variety of performance metrics.
-These included mean-square error (MSE), overfitting (validation MSE - training MSE), and training time.
-In addition to these comparative metrics, matrix condition number analysis was performed specifically on the ridge booster to assess its numerical stability.
-Figures were generated to visualize and quantify the effects of variables such as hyperparameters and dataset properties (i.e. standard deviations of the training and test datasets) on performance.
+The ridge booster specification was implemented in Python.
+Various Python scripts were used to generate data and figures for analysis.
+A benchmarking program compared the ridge booster's performance to a control booster (sklearn's DecisionTreeRegressor with a fixed learning rate hyperparameter) on several standard regression datasets.
+The competing algorithms were compared with respect to a variety of performance metrics.
+These included mean square error (MSE), overfitting (validation MSE - training MSE), and training time.

+In addition to these comparative metrics, some of the ridge booster's distinct properties were considered in isolation.
+Matrix condition number analysis was performed specifically on the ridge booster to assess its numerical stability.
+Moreover, the ridge booster implementation saved full histories of its weight updates and ensemble predictions.
+These histories were used to gain insights on the stability of the weight updates and how the training process negotiated the bias-variance tradeoff.

 ## Empirical Results